telerik/ajax-docs/api/server/Telerik.Web.UI/VerticalBoxPlotSeries.md

 The data field with the values of the series along the Y axis

+###  DataLowerField `String`

+The field which specifies the lower value of the box plot item when the chart is databound.

+###  DataMeanField `String`

+The field which specifies the mean value of the box plot item when the chart is databound.

-###  DataFieldY `String`
+###  DataMedianField `String`

-The data field with the values of the series along the Y axis
+The field which specifies the median value of the box plot item when the chart is databound.

-###  DataHighField `String`
+###  DataOutliersField `String`

-he field which is used for the high value when the series is data bound.
+The field which specifies the outliers value of the box plot item when the chart is databound.

-###  DataLowField `String`
+###  DataQ1Field `String`

-The field which is used for the low value when the series is data bound.
+The field which specifies the Q1 value of the box plot item when the chart is databound.

-###  DataOpenField `String`
+###  DataQ3Field `String`

-The field which is used for the open value when the series is data bound.
+The field which specifies the Q3 value of the box plot item when the chart is databound.

-###  DownColor `Color`
+###  DataUpperField `String`

-The field which sets the down color of the series items when the close value is lower than the open value.
+The field which specifies the upper value of the box plot item when the chart is databound.

+###  ExtremesAppearance `ExtremesAppearance`

+Defines the appearance settings of the extremes.

 ###  Items `SeriesItemCollection`